it21281778/Hacktoberfest/README.md

-Created this repository to make collaborates to Hacktoberfest2022
+Created this repository to make collaborates to Hacktoberfest 2022